Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Finding small- and large-scale filaments

 \subsection{Extracting the small-scale streams}

-We detected the small-scale (kpc) filamentary streams connected to galaxies by applying DisPerSE to the local DM density field.
-For each individual galaxy, we selected the DM particles in sub-boxes of side $L = 3$ cMpc/h centred on the position of the galaxy.
-This value was chosen in order to capture the galaxy's environment beyond the typical scales of the CGM.
-The DM density field was then computed by projecting the particles inside the sub-box onto a regular grid of $N_\mathrm{pix}=150$ pixels per side.
-We applied a Gaussian filter of standard deviation equal to the size of a pixel (i.e. $3/150 = 20$ ckpc/h) to the grid values, and we rescaled the resulting pixel values by the standard deviation.
-These steps enable the application of DisPerSE with the same parameterisation to all the 2977 density grids.
-Figure~\ref{Fig:2d_DENSITIES} presents some examples of DM density grids (projected along the \textit{z}-axis).
-For each panel, the analysed galaxy (red star) is at the centre of the sub-box.
-Other centrals and satellites located in the same sub-box are shown by white stars and dots, respectively.
+We detected the small-scale (kiloparsec) filamentary streams connected to galaxies by applying DisPerSE to the local DM density field.
+For each individual galaxy, we selected the DM particles in sub-boxes with a side $L = 3$ cMpc/h centred on the position of the galaxy.
+This value was chosen in order to capture the galaxy environment beyond the typical scales of the CGM, thus probing the large-scale matter distribution.
+For reference, 3 cMpc/h is a factor of five larger than the largest virial radius of the haloes of the galaxies in our catalogue.
+We also verified that increasing the size of the sub-boxes did not change the galaxy connectivity estimates.
+This analysis is presented in Appendix~\ref{Appendix:LargerBox}.

+The DM density field was computed by projecting the particles inside the galaxy sub-box onto a regular grid of $N_\mathrm{pix}=150$ pixels per side.
+We applied a Gaussian filter with a standard deviation equal to the size of a pixel (i.e. $3/150 = 20$ ckpc/h) to the grid values, and we rescaled the resulting pixel values by the standard deviation.
+These steps enable the application of DisPerSE with the same parametrisation to all the 2942 density grids.
+Figure~\ref{Fig:2d_DENSITIES} presents some examples of DM density grids (projected along the \textit{y}-axis).
+For each panel, the analysed galaxy (red star) is at the centre of the sub-box, and the virial radius of the host halo is indicated by the red circle.
+Other centrals and satellites located in the same sub-box are shown as white stars and dots, respectively.